Taylor Schilling: Career

+2007—2012: Beginnings

 Schilling won the Emerson College Playwright's Festival Outstanding Performance Award.
 She made her feature-film debut with a supporting role in the independent film Dark Matter (2007).
-In 2009, she starred in the NBC medical drama Mercy as a tough Iraq War veteran and former military nurse-turned-medical practitioner.
+In 2009, she starred in the NBC medical drama series, Mercy as a former military nurse returning home after a tour in Iraq.
 When she read for the part via videotape from New York City, she impressed the show's creator and executive producer, Liz Heldens, who flew her to Los Angeles to audition.
 Mercy ran for one season, from September 2009 to May 2010.

-Schilling portrayed Dagny Taggart in the film Atlas Shrugged: Part I (2011), and co-starred with Zac Efron in the romantic drama film The Lucky One (2012).
-She starred as Piper Chapman in the Netflix original series Orange Is the New Black, which premiered July 11, 2013.
-For her work on the show, Schilling was nominated for the Golden Globe Award for Best Actress in a Television Series – Drama and the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series in 2014.
-Schilling can be seen as Erica Boyer in the miniseries Pam & Tommy which premiered February 2, 2022.
+The following year, Schilling portrayed the leading role of Dagny Taggart in the political science fiction drama film, Atlas Shrugged: Part I, an adaptation of part of the philosopher Ayn Rand's 1957 novel of the same name, the film is the first in a trilogy encompassing the entire book.
+The film received negative reviews from critics.

+In 2012, Schilling starred alongside Zac Efron in the romantic drama film, The Lucky One based on Nicholas Sparks’ 2008 novel of the same name.
+The movie received negative reviews but grossed over $99.4 million worldwide.
+At the 2012 Teen Choice Awards, Schilling received nomination for Choice Movie Actress: Romance.
+In 2013 she had a supporting role in Argo, directed by Ben Affleck, but most of her scenes were cut.